Principle investigators (PIs) should email proposals in PDF format.

 - Sample Pages

 Awards for grants will be made on the basis of factors that demonstrate the scientific merit of the proposal, including:

 - The prospect that the program will have a positive effect on the advancement of the research community.

 - The prospect that the research will produce innovations or significant improvements in investigative methods, including methods of computation.

 - The investigator's demonstrated awareness of previous approaches to the problem.

 The NSA MSP attempts to have a wide geographic and institutional distribution of support, and NSA encourages proposals from traditionally underrepresented groups.
 Accordingly, proposals will also be evaluated on the broad impact of the proposed research.

 Conference, Workshops, Special Situation and Research Experience for Undergraduate proposals are reviewed by mathematicians at the NSA.
-The panels meet throughout the year to discuss, rank, and order the proposals according to the Principal Investigator's ability, scientific merit and broad impact of the activities and/or event.
+The panels meet in December to discuss, rank, and order the proposals according to the Principal Investigator's ability, scientific merit and broad impact of the activities and/or event.
 The final ordering will be used by the NSA Mathematical Sciences Program Office to make funding decisions.